 Merchantville’s tree-lined streets, colorful awnings, historic storefronts, and vintage street lamps encourage residents to come out and support local business owners and service providers.
-They stop for coffee and tea, to enjoy a magnificent meal at one of Merchantville’s many restaurants, and to explore the array of specialty shops, antique stores, and art galleries that comprise its unique commercial district.
+They stop for coffee and tea, to enjoy a magnificent meal at one of Merchantville’s many restaurants, and to explore the array of specialty shops, like Aunt Charlotte’s Candies, antique stores, and art galleries that comprise its unique commercial district.

 Although small in size, an impressive variety of goods and services are available within Merchantville.
 Residents are able to ride their bikes or walk to make purchases from its many locally owned shops.
 These local businesses, combined with the efforts of the Merchantville Business Association and Task Force, have resulted in a vibrant economy and retail offering that attracts residents from the surrounding region and beyond.

 A transit-oriented community, many residents take advantage of the opportunities across the river in Philadelphia, as well as those throughout New Jersey.
 New Jersey Transit provides service from Main Street Merchantville into Center City Philadelphia, allowing for a relaxing and convenient commute.

 Downtown Merchantville is a center for excitement.
 Residents have a remarkable number of opportunities for fun, freedom, and fanfare.
 First Fridays are always a favorite.
 Galleries, restaurants, and retailers all feature art, music, and movies.

 Parks can be found throughout the community and offer an array of athletic fields, walking trails, and playgrounds for the little ones.
 The Merchantville Mile, a paved multi-use path, runs the length of Merchantville along the path of former railroad tracks.